$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

-In Fig.~\ref{fig:4} the $p_{\rm T}$-dependence of the ratio of the $\psi({\rm 2S})$ and J/$\psi$ production cross sections for Pb--Pb collisions, in 0--90\% centrality, is presented and compared to the corresponding pp results.
-Both the Pb--Pb and pp ratios increase as a function of $p_{\rm T}$, with a milder rise in the former case.
-The double ratio values are also shown, indicating a significant relative suppression of the $\psi({\rm 2S})$, slightly increasing with $p_{\rm T}$ up to a value of $\sim 0.5$.

 Figure~\ref{fig:5} shows the $\psi({\rm 2S})$ $R_{\rm AA}$, compared with the corresponding result for the J/$\psi$~\cite{Acharya:2019iur}, as a function of $p_{\rm T}$.
 The corresponding CMS measurements~\cite{CMS:2017uuv} in the region $|y|<1.6$ and $6.5<p_{\rm T}<30$ GeV/$c$ are also reported.
 The main feature is an increase of the nuclear modification factor at low $p_{\rm T}$, similar to what was observed for the J/$\psi$ and understood as a direct consequence of the recombination process of charm and anticharm quarks.
 The strong suppression of the $\psi({\rm 2S})$ ($R_{\rm AA}\sim 0.15$ at $p_{\rm T}=10$ GeV/$c$) persists up to $p_{\rm T}=30$ GeV/$c$ as shown by the CMS data, that agree within uncertainties with those of ALICE in the common $p_{\rm T}$ range, in spite of the different rapidity coverage.
-A comparison with predictions from the TAMU model~\cite{Du:2015wha} is shown, indicating that also the $p_{\rm T}$ dependence of the $R_{\rm AA}$ is well reproduced for both J/$\psi$ and $\psi({\rm 2S})$, as it was the case for the centrality dependence.
+A comparison with predictions from the TAMU model~\cite{Du:2015wha} is shown, indicating that also the $p_{\rm T}$ dependence of the $R_{\rm AA}$ is well reproduced for both J/$\psi$ and $\psi({\rm 2S})$, as was the case for the centrality dependence.
+For completeness, we include in Appendix~\ref{app:doublerat} a plot with the (double) ratio of the $\psi({\rm 2S})$ cross sections as a function of $p_{\rm T}$.

+The contribution of nonprompt quarkonia, originating from the decay of b hadrons, could be estimated knowing the fraction $F_{\rm B}$ of nonprompt charmonia in pp collisions, and their $R_{\rm AA}$ in Pb--Pb collisions.
+An approximate estimate can be carried out using $F_{\rm B}$ values from LHCb~\cite{LHCb:2012geo,LHCb:2021pyk} and the $R_{\rm AA}$ of nonprompt D-mesons measured by ALICE~\cite{ALICE:2022tji} and used as a proxy for nonprompt quarkonia.
+It shows that prompt J/$\psi$ and $\psi({\rm 2S})$ $R_{\rm AA}$ would be smaller by less than 1$\sigma$ with respect to their inclusive values.
+However, it should be noted that the input quantities for this evaluation do not precisely correspond to the same kinematic or collision energy region of our data.